Surpassing clients' expections for over five decades!

 In the beginning

-Our tale started in 1957 when Dr Ulrich Weissenberg looked into the ion exchange capabilities of the mineral vermiculite.
-In those earlier times, the fledgling South African Palabora Mining Company extracted vermiculite independently of the major copper mining operation in the Northern Transvaal (now Limpopo) province.
+Our tale starts in the 1950’s when Dr Ulrich Weissenberg investigated ion exchange capabilities of the mineral vermiculite.
+In those earlier times, the fledgling South African Palabora Mining Company extracted vermiculite independently of the major copper mining operation in the north of South Africa.

 1972 – The first 10 years: Innovation